 North Suffolk Mental Health Association (NSMHA) provides support and services to those who are experiencing serious and persistent mental health symptoms.
 They are donation-supported and work with approximately 450 people in Boston for their caseload.
 They combine services with integrated teams and have four clinic locations.

-The Brookline Community Mental Health Center provides services to children, adults, and has an outreach homeless program.
+The Brookline Community Mental Health Center provides services to children, and adults, and has an outreach homeless program.
 They provide numerous mental health services, including crisis intervention, and offer 10,000 free or reduced fees services per year.

 The Community Legal Services and Counseling Center offers psychotherapy and job coaching services for approximately $5.00 per visit.
 In addition, they offer legal services via volunteer attorneys and immigrant, disability, and domestic violence support to assist those suffering from these circumstances.
 Basic human needs support is another support service offered.